AT&T to pay $105 million to settle charges it 'crammed' phone bills

 The FTC has also moved against the smaller companies which originate the charges.

-The FCC and the Justice Department are reviewing AT&T's proposal to buy DirecTV (DTV.N) for $48.5 billion.
+The FCC and the Justice Department are reviewing AT&T's proposal to buy DirecTV for $48.5 billion.

 In July, the FTC filed a complaint against T-Mobile USA, accusing the wireless provider of cramming.
 The commission asked the court to order T-Mobile US, the fourth-largest U.S. mobile phone provider by number of customers, to stop mobile cramming, provide refunds and give up revenues from the practice.